log2timeline/dftimewolf/docs/recipe-list.md

 ## `aws_logging_collect`

-Collects logs from an AWS account and dumps on the filesystem.
+Collects logs from an AWS account and dumps the results to the filesystem.

 **Details:**

-Collects logs from an AWS account and dumps on the filesystem.
+Collects logs from an AWS account using a specified query filter and date ranges, and dumps them on the filesystem.

 Modules: `AWSLogsCollector`